Versova metro station

-Versova is a metro station and the western terminus of Line 1 of the Mumbai Metro serving the Seven Bungalows, Yari Road and Versova neighbourhoods of Andheri in Mumbai, India.
+Versova is the elevated western terminal metro station on the East-West Corridor of the Blue Line 1 of Mumbai Metro serving the Seven Bungalows, Yari Road and Versova neighbourhoods of Andheri in Mumbai, India.
 It opened to the public on 8 June 2014 and consists of two side platforms.
 The station is located at Seven Bungalows.

-With 12% of all Line 1 commuters traveling through the station, Versova is the third-busiest station on the line, after MasterCard Ghatkopar and LIC Andheri.
+With 12% of all Line 1 commuters traveling through the station, Versova is the third-busiest station on the line, after Ghatkopar and Andheri.